grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - Loki For Beginners with Ed Welch.md

     - Can you explain what a log stream is?
     - What are chunks and what are labels?
     - How to chunks and lables relate to log streams?
+    - How does Loki handle log retention and storage backends?
   - What is the Loki query language?
 	- How does it compare to other query languages?
 	- What are some common queries you can run in Loki?